-Colleagues who would like to submit a contribution (in English) for this book are asked to send a full abstract of about 500 words to the editors Werner Gronau, Knut Scherhag and Anna Scuttari by November 30, 2023 (werner.gronau@hochschule-stralsund.de; scherhag@hsworms.de, anna.scuttari@iulm.it).
+Colleagues who would like to submit a contribution (in English) for this book are asked to send a full abstract of about 500 words to the editors Werner Gronau, Knut Scherhag and Anna Scuttari by January 31st, 2024 (werner.gronau@hochschule-stralsund.de; scherhag@hsworms.de).

 The completed paper (max.
-40,000 characters + tables/figures and bibliography) must be submitted by June 1st 2024 and will be subject to a double-blind review process.
+40,000 characters + tables/figures and bibliography) must be submitted by July 1st 2024 and will be subject to a double-blind review process.